Maria Komnene, Queen of Jerusalem: Widowhood

+Diplomacy

-After reaching the age of majority in 1176, Baldwin started planning an invasion of Egypt, ruled by the Muslim sultan Saladin, who had encircled the crusader states during Raymond's regency.
-Baldwin sought the help of Manuel, who wanted a Byzantine protectorate in the crusader states in return.
+Baldwin reached the age of majority in 1176 and assumed personal rule.
+The young king started planning an invasion of Egypt, ruled by the Muslim sultan Saladin, who had become a threat to crusader states during Raymond's regency.
+Baldwin sought the help of Emperor Manuel, who wanted a Byzantine protectorate in the crusader states in return.
 Having retired from public life, Maria could not be relied upon to act as the emperor's representative in Jerusalem, and so Manuel proposed the restoration of the Greek Orthodox patriarch of Jerusalem instead.
+The emperor at the same time arranged for another Frankish ruler, Prince Bohemond III of Antioch, to marry the emperor's kinswoman Theodora Komnene.
+Hamilton believes that this Theodora was probably Maria's sister.

-Baldwin's cousin Count Philip I of Flanders arrived in Jerusalem in 1177 and was tasked by his liege, King Louis VII of France, with discussing a Franco-Byzantine alliance with Emperor Manuel on his way back to Europe.
+Count Philip I of Flanders arrived in Jerusalem in 1177.
+His liege, King Louis VII of France, tasked him with discussing a Franco-Byzantine alliance with Emperor Manuel on his way back to Europe.
 Philip was expected to assist in the Egyptian campaign, but prevaricated when he realized that he would not be granted sovereignty over conquered territory.
-In 1178 he visited his aunt Maria in Nablus to seek her advice about the Byzantine court.
+In 1178 he visited Maria in Nablus to seek her advice about the Byzantine court.
 The queen dowager must have been in contact with the Byzantines in the Levant and aware of their intention to cancel the expedition due to their allies' failure to cooperate.
 It is likely she who explained to Philip that the High Court would pin the blame on him, thereby damaging his standing with Manuel.
 Philip quickly announced his readiness to assist, but the Byzantines doubted his sincerity and broke off the alliance.